-- The European Code of Conduct for Clearing and Settlement of 7 November 200611 created a (38)voluntary framework to enable access between CSDs and other market infrastructures.
-However, the post-trade sector remains fragmented along national lines, making crossborder trades more costly.
+- (37a) In view of the increasing cross-border holdings and transfers of securities enhanced by this Regulation, it is of the utmost urgency and importance to establish clear rules on the law applicable to proprietary aspects in relation to the securities held in the accounts maintained by CSDs and other intermediaries in the securities holding chain in a future Union legislation on Securities Law. - (38) The European Code of Conduct for Clearing and Settlement of 7 November 200611 created a voluntary framework to enable access between CSDs and other market infrastructures.
+However, the post-trade sector remains fragmented along national lines, making cross-border trades more costly.
 It is necessary to lay down uniform conditions for links between CSDs and of access between CSDs and other market infrastructures.
 In order to enable CSDs to offer their participants access to other markets, they should have a right to become a participant of another CSD or request another CSD to develop special functions for having access to the latter.
 Such access may only be rejected when it threatens the smooth and orderly functioning of the financial markets or causes systemic risk.
 A quick and appropriate remedy should be made available to competent authorities to address any unjustified refusal of a CSD to grant access to another CSD.
-Since some CSD links may introduce additional risk for settlement, they should be subject to authorisation and supervision by the relevant competent authorities. - (39)CSDs should also have access to transaction feeds from a CCP or a trading venue and those market infrastructures should have access to the securities settlement systems operated by the CSDs, unless such access endangers the operation of their activities.
+Since some CSD links may introduce additional risk for settlement, they should be subject to authorisation and supervision by the relevant competent authorities. - (39) CSDs should also have access to transaction feeds from a CCP or a trading venue and those market infrastructures should have access to the securities settlement systems operated by the CSDs, unless such access endangers the operation of their activities.
 Such access may only be rejected when it threatens the smooth and orderly functioning of the financial markets or causes systemic risk.
 A quick and appropriate remedy should be made available to competent authorities to address any unjustified refusal of CSDs or market infrastructures to provide access to their services.